 Our goal is to create a large and supportive maker community.
-We host regular meetups, demos and workshops to make this happen.
+We host regular open nights, show and tells, and crafternoons to make this happen.
+One of our sub-goals is to run more workshops and demos.

-We want to promote and encourage people to make (or repair/repurpose) things.
-Most of the founders have a background in software and electronics, but we want to promote all crafts and skills that are interesting to our members.
+We want to promote and encourage people to make, repair and repurpose things using both old and new technologies.
+Most of the founders have a background in software and electronics, but are interested in a much broader range of crafts and skills.
+We want to promote all crafts and skills that are interesting to our members.

 Come and meet us and you’ll get the idea! :slight_smile: